ona-li-toki-e-jan-Epiphany-tawa-mi/gigatools/README.md

 adds an API for creating tools that can dig large areas, and some user-focused content mods to go along with it.

+## Licensing

+`LEGAL.md` contains the information on licensing for source code and other assets.

 ## gigatools

-`gigatools` is the main mod, and is an API that makes it easy to implement tools that can dig large areas.
+The main mod, and is an API that makes it easy to implement tools that can dig large areas.

 Tools can be set to dig lines, planes, and cuboids of arbitrary size.